Coordinating Council for Homeless Programs

 - Non-judgmental approach to people and their problems throughout the housing and service systems.

-The CCHP's activities are targeted to:
+The CoC's activities are targeted to:

 - Annual re-applications for funding of homeless programs and services.